- Artificial Intelligence

 Explore larger Gemma 4 models in Google AI Studio.
 For on-device variants, check Google's AI Edge resources.

 Yes.
-The E2B and E4B models were specifically built for on-device use.
+The Gemma 4 E2B and E4B models were specifically built for on-device use.
 They can run offline on smartphones, Raspberry Pi boards, and embedded hardware like NVIDIA Jetson devices.
-In 4-bit mode, E2B fits in approximately 1.5 GB RAM and E4B in roughly 5 GB, feasible for modern mobile and edge scenarios.
+In 4-bit mode, E2B fits in approximately 1.5 GB RAM and E4B in roughly 5 GB — feasible for modern mobile and edge scenarios.

 |---|---|---|---|

 The Apache 2.0 license allows unrestricted fine-tuning on proprietary data.
-Using QLoRA (Quantized LoRA) via tools like Unsloth, you can fine-tune the 31B model with as little as 16 GB VRAM, a single RTX 4090 or equivalent.
+Using QLoRA (Quantized LoRA) via tools like Unsloth, you can fine-tune the Gemma 4 31B model with as little as 16 GB VRAM — a single RTX 4090 or equivalent.

-Fine-tuning is supported on Google Colab, Vertex AI, Hugging Face TRL, Unsloth, and consumer GPUs.
+Fine-tuning Gemma 4 is supported on Google Colab, Vertex AI, Hugging Face TRL, Unsloth, and consumer GPUs.
 Full fine-tuning (all parameters) requires approximately 80 GB VRAM for the 31B model.
-For most custom tasks such as domain-specific Q&A, specialized coding, custom instruction following, and agentic tool use, QLoRA is sufficient and far more accessible.
+For most custom tasks, QLoRA is sufficient and far more accessible.

 For teams looking to deploy AI at scale, Gemma 4's compatibility with major inference frameworks, MCP tool ecosystems, and cloud platforms makes the path from prototype to production cleaner than ever.
 Cygnus Alpha by Auriga IT can help integrate open models into real business workflows.

-The Open AI Model Landscape in May 2026
+The Open AI Model Landscape in May 2026: Where Gemma 4 Fits

-The pace of AI releases in 2026 has been extraordinary.
-To understand where Gemma 4 fits, it helps to zoom out and see the full picture of what has happened since its launch.
+The pace of AI releases in 2026 has been extraordinary, and Google I/O 2026 accelerated it further.
+To understand where Gemma 4 fits, it helps to zoom out and see the full picture.

-The Rise of AI Coding Tools: Cursor, Windsurf, GitHub Copilot Workspace, and Claude Code have made AI-assisted coding the default workflow for a growing number of developers.
-Open models like Gemma 4 are increasingly being plugged into these tools as local backends for teams that want the productivity gains without the data exposure.
+The Rise of AI Coding Tools: Cursor, Windsurf, GitHub Copilot Workspace, Claude Code, and other tools have made AI-assisted coding the default workflow for a growing number of developers.
+Open models like Gemma 4 are increasingly being plugged into these tools as local backends.

 What is Gemma 4?

-Gemma 4 is Google DeepMind's most capable family of open AI models, released April 2, 2026.
-Built from Gemini 3 research, it includes 4 model sizes (E2B, E4B, 26B MoE, 31B Dense) under the Apache 2.0 license for unrestricted commercial use.
+Gemma 4 is Google DeepMind's most capable family of open AI models, released March 31, 2026.
+Built from Google Gemini research, it includes 4 model sizes (E2B, E4B, 26B MoE, 31B Dense) under the Apache 2.0 license for unrestricted commercial use.

 Is Gemma 4 free to use commercially?